 In fact, the same coverage which applies in the event of an uninsured or underinsured driver would apply to your hit-and-run case.

-Regardless of what type of Uber/Lyft accident you’re involved in, it’s best to contact the experienced car crash attorneys at Martinian & Associates immediately after the incident occurs.
+Regardless of what type of Uber/Lyft accident you’re involved in, it’s best to contact the experienced car crash attorneys at Martinian Lawyers immediately after the incident occurs.

 Who is Liable in a California Uber or Lyft Accident?

 In personal injury civil law, car accident claims are based on negligence, meaning someone’s fault or carelessness must have caused your crash.
 Who is liable for your Uber of Lyft injury claim will depend on three common scenarios:

 - Scenario 1: The driver is on their own time as opposed to “company time.”
 For example, the Uber or Lyft driver was not logged on to the respective company app and was driving on his or her own time

 - Scenario 2: The driver is active on the app, but waiting for a ride request (The Uber or Lyft driver was logged-on to the respective company app and was waiting for a passenger)